 *To release this pose, inhale and come back onto your hands, exhale and get onto your left tip toes, inhale and bring your right knee of the mat and back parallel to the left leg and exhale, stay in downward dog.
 Repeat the same pose with your left leg.

-Start in pigeon pose, with your torso up and neck facing straight ahead.
+Start in the previous variation, with your torso up and neck facing straight ahead.

 Inhale and bend the extended leg and bring it towards your back.